ctrl-z-9000-times/homepage/database_design.md

  * An attribute is a simple piece of data attached to an Entity.
  * The data type can be anything, including arbitrary user defined data types.
    The most common data types will be floating-point and pointer types.
- * Attributes must keep their data in a single contiguous array.
-This is essential for fast processing of the data.
+ * Attributes must keep all of their data in a single contiguous array each containing exactly one attribute.
+This is essential for fast processing of data.

 #### Global Constants